kemccorm/introductory-project/README.md

  - Ruby code (either as a text file or a Git repo)
  - A conversation after

-*Your code should use plain old Ruby classes and OOP (i.e. it’s not Rails, Active Model).*
+*Your code should use plain old Ruby classes and OOP (i.e. it should not depend on Rails or ActiveModel).*

 Here’s a refresher on OOP SOLID: https://www.groupbuddies.com/posts/19-solid-principles-in-ruby